by Ari Salonen

 This seems counter-intuitive, doesn’t it?
 We live in a consensus-building world, and companies often spend extensive time and energy getting buy-in from nearly every single person who will touch a software.
 This slows down the momentum in making a decision, and almost always leads to companies reverting back to the status quo (i.e., living in the stone age).

-Now, we aren’t suggesting you make a software purchase in a silo, however, our customers recommend that the decision to purchase and implement a solution should be a “top-down” initiative, with a handful of evangelists supporting the new process.
+Now, we aren’t suggesting you make a software purchase in a silo.
+Our customers do recommend, however, that the decision to purchase and implement deal management software should be a “top-down” initiative, with a handful of evangelists supporting the new process.
 It is crucial that a leader stand up and say: “I believe this is a better, more efficient way of doing things, and this is the new way.”